algorithmica-org/algorithmica/content/english/hpc/arithmetic/rsqrt.md

 \log_2 x = e_x + \log_2 (1 + m_x)
 $$

-Since $m_x \in [0, 1)$, the logarithm on the right hand side can be approximated by
+Since $m_x \in [0, 1)$, the logarithm on the right-hand side can be approximated by

 $$
 \log_2 (1 + m_x) \approx m_x
 $$

-The approximation is exact at both ends of the intervals, but to account for average case we need to shift it by a small constant $\sigma$, therefore
+The approximation is exact at both ends of the intervals, but to account for the average case we need to shift it by a small constant $\sigma$, therefore

 $$
 \log_2 x = e_x + \log_2 (1 + m_x) \approx e_x + m_x + \sigma